-Table 14: Modem commands
+Table 14 lists common modem commands:

 Code/Command Function AT Begins the command line.
 The modem is ready to accept a command.
 A/ Repeats the last command given, if it is not preceded by AT or followed by a carriage return. Α Answers the call immediately.